sanctuarycomputer/style/README.md

 :nail_care: **The Tailwind Way**

-As developers, we spend a great amount of time thinking of classnames rather than actually applying them.
+As developers, we spend a great amount of time thinking of class names rather than actually applying them.
 Tailwind remedies this cognitive load by offering an abdunance of intutive class names that allow us to easily build components with just a handeful of utility classes.